 - The student and/or parent should first speak directly to the teacher or appropriate staff member.
 The Saint Constantine School encourages scheduling a face-to-face meeting or a phone call to resolve issues-email is typically not the best communication medium for discussing and resolving problems.
 Addressing the teacher first means you are talking to the person who has the most first-hand knowledge of the situation. - 2.
 If the issue cannot be resolved satisfactorily, the parent and/or student should next speak with the appropriate dean or the student's House Head.
 There are two House Heads governing each House; either can be addressed on any behavioral or academic issue which primarily concern the student.
-If your concern is with the teacher's performance of their duties, please address that teacher's dean.
-The Dean of Lower School is Sarah Fraps (sfraps@saintconstantine.org); the Dean of Middle and Upper School is Nick Dalbey (ndalbey@saintconstantine.org). - 3.
-If the issue still cannot be resolved satisfactorily, the grievance should be taken to the Head of School Caitlin Gilbert.
-You can call the school office to set up a meeting, or email her at cgilbert@saintconstantine.org.
+If your concern is with the teacher's performance of their duties, please address that teacher's supervising dean. - 3.
+If the issue still cannot be resolved satisfactorily with the appropriate dean, the grievance should be taken to the Head of School.
+You can request a meeting by calling the main office or by emailing the Head of School directly.
 She will ask first if the teacher, House Head and/or dean have been notified of the problem, and may choose to redirect you to them if they have not, or include them in the meeting in order to best resolve the problem. - 4.
 If the issue is still not resolved satisfactorily, the Head of School will seek the involvement of the President.